PonomarevDA/libparams/README.md

 ## 4. Usage example

-It is expected aither to add the library into your project as submodule or just copy the required folders.
+It is expected either to add the library into your project as submodule or just copy the required folders.
 The library doesn't have external dependencies.

 You can add pathes to [libparams](libparams) folder, the folder with parameters and to platform specific flash driver.
 The application examples in [tests](tests) folder are based on [CMakeLists.txt](CMakeLists.txt).